plewis/plewis.github.io/phylogenetics/searching.md

 > :thinking: What is the minimum evolution score for the NJ tree? (scroll down from the beginning of the PAUP* output looking for the phrase "ME-score" right above the point where the comment `*** NJ score above ***` was printed)

 {% comment %}
 What is the minimum evolution score for the NJ tree?
 1.15452
 {% endcomment %}

 > :thinking: What is the minimum evolution score for the tree found by heuristic search starting with the NJ tree?
 (Look just above the comment `*** Heuristic search score above ***`)

 {% comment %}
 What is the minimum evolution score for the tree found by heuristic search starting with the NJ tree?
 1.17026
 {% endcomment %}

 > :thinking: What is wrong with this picture?
 Why is the minimum evolution score of the heuristic search worse than that of the starting tree?
 (Hint: take a look at the "Heuristic search settings" section of the output.)

 {% comment %}
 What is wrong with this picture?
-Why is the minimum evolution score of the heuristic search worse than that of the starting tree? using parsimony criterion, not distance.
+Why is the minimum evolution score of the heuristic search worse than that of the starting tree?
+We were using the parsimony criterion, not distance.
 The tree with the better parsimony score has a worse ME score.
 {% endcomment %}

 Once you have figured out what is going on (ask us for help if you are stumped), fix your paup block and re-execute the file.
 You may need to get PAUP to help you with the criterion setting; type the following to get PAUP to spit out the current settings, then look for criterion near the top of the list: